-At one time, I might have denied that Hexamita could be a serious dermatological pathogen of Koi, goldfish and pond fish.
-Recently, I have seen cases of severe skin and fin erosion that defied explanation until the Hexamita organisms were detected in abundance on the surface of the fish.
+At one time, I might have denied that Hexamita could be a serious dermatological pathogen of unexpected species of fish like Koi, goldfish and pond fish.
+Recently, I have seen cases of severe skin and fin erosion that defied explanation, until the Hexamita organisms were detected in abundance on the surface of the fish.
+So, YES, cyprinids can suffer from Hexamita infections.
+We much more expect that Oscars and other big cichlids would.

 Flagellated protozoan infections: Hexamita